astriaai/astria-docs/docs/use-cases/05-finetuning-guide.md

 ## Fine-tuning training tips

 1. Enable **Face-detection** in your [account settings page](https://www.astria.ai/users/edit#profile) - This will augment the training dataset with face-crops from the original training images.
 This should increase similarity to the subject but can also cause generations to be more toward close-ups instead of nice medium or long shots.
 In this case you might need to adjust the prompts to use emphasis weights.
 2. **Base model** - Select plain SD15 for better resemblance.
-Select  [Realistic Vision V3.0](https://www.astria.ai/tunes/627443/prompts) or [V5.0](https://www.astria.ai/gallery/tunes/678865/prompts) as a base model for nicer pictures - but make sure to test prompts on subjects you know.
-These models are exceptionally good in realistic results.
-If you’d like to get generations that are more artistic - consider Deliberate or Reliberate as a base model.
+Select  [Realistic Vision V5.0](https://www.astria.ai/gallery/tunes/678865/prompts) as a base model for nicer pictures.
+These models are good in realistic results.
+If you’d like to get generations that are more artistic - consider [Deliberate](https://www.astria.ai/gallery/tunes/538238/prompts) or Reliberate as a base model.
 For a more diverse ethnically and possibly better similarity to subjects, consider [Life Like Ethnicities](https://www.astria.ai/tunes/753832/prompts).
-   Finally we suggest checking Astria’s latest training on [SDXL with text-embedding + LoRA](/docs/use-cases/sdxl-training).
+   Finally, we suggest checking training on [SDXL with text-embedding + LoRA](/docs/use-cases/sdxl-training).

 ## Prompt generation tips